42mcmaster/htmlCssJavaScript/html04_imagesMediaTables/html04_Project.md

 ## Checklist

 - [ ] 3+ photos, each with alt, width, height, figure, figcaption; credits where needed
-- [ ] Script timed at 17 s or under and approved by Mr. McMaster
+- [ ] Partner picked; script timed at 17 s or under and approved by Mr. McMaster
 - [ ] Voice recorded in Audacity, exported as MP3
 - [ ] 40–60 landscape pictures, camera didn't move
 - [ ] Canva video: voice, pictures, site name on screen, music under the voice, 20 s or less